 Naude's Nek is one of the premier wild flower viewing sites in the Southern Drakensberg.
 The dirt road between Maclear and Rhodes in the Eastern Cape crests the high mountain range at an altitude of 2500 m.
 Photos on these pages were mostly taken January 18-19, 2010, when a number of friends botanized along the road and on the summit.
+Additional photos from other times were provided by Cameron McMaster.
 Photos of species H-M are found on this page.

 Habenaria laevigata is a tuberous orchid found on stony grassland from 700 to 2000 m in the Eastern Cape of South Africa.
 Photos taken January 2010 by Mary Sue Ittner.

 Habenaria lithophila is a tuberous orchid growing to 30 cm found on stony grassland up to 2500 m from the Western Cape of South Africa to Tanzania.
 Photos taken January 2010 by Cameron McMaster.